puzzle/amm-techlab/content/en/docs/05.0/pipeline.md

 ### Create PipelineResources

 Since the Pipeline is generic, we first need to define 2 *PipelineResources*, to execute a Pipeline.
-Our example application contains a frontend (vote-ui) AND a backend (vote-api), therefore 4 PipelineResources will be created.
-(2 times git repository to clone the source and 2 time output image)
+We are going to automate the deployment of our sample application we used in previous examples.
+There will be two microservices deployed, a data producer and a data consumer.

 Quick overview:

-* ui-repo: will be used as _git_repo_ in the Pipeline for the Frontend
+* consumer-repo: will be used as _git_repo_ in the Pipeline for the data consumer
-* ui-image: will be used as _image_ in the Pipeline for the Frontend
+* consumer-image: will be used as _image_ in the Pipeline for the data consumer
-* api-repo: will be used as _git_repo_ in the Pipeline for the Backend
+* producer-repo: will be used as _git_repo_ in the Pipeline for the data producer
-* api-image: will be used as _image_ in the Pipeline for the Backend
+* producer-image: will be used as _image_ in the Pipeline for the data producer

 {{% alert title="Note" color="primary" %}}
 We use a template to adapt the image registry URL to match to your project.